Chinese Democracy: Critical reception

-Ann Powers (Los Angeles Times) called it "a cyborgian blend of pop expressiveness, traditional rock bravado and Brian Wilson-style beautiful weirdness".
+Ann Powers (Los Angeles Times) called it "a cyborgian blend of pop expressiveness, traditional rock bravado and Brian Wilson-style beautiful weirdness", describing the songs as "theatrical, with voicings and arrangements often taking precedence over riffs and grooves" and comparing it to a rock opera.
 Chuck Klosterman (The A.V.
-Club) praised the vocals and guitar work, calling three songs "astonishing" and noting the album as "the last Old media album... the last album that will matter more as a physical object than as an Internet sound file."
-David Fricke (Rolling Stone) described it as "audacious, unhinged and uncompromising," and the magazine ranked it 12th on its 2008 year-end list.
+Club) praised the vocals and guitar work, saying "three songs are astonishing.
+Four or five others are very good" and noted the album as "the last Old media album... the last album that will matter more as a physical object than as an Internet sound file."
+(Note: Klosterman had previously published a fake review of the album in 2006 as part of an April Fools' Day joke.)
+David Fricke (Rolling Stone) described it as "audacious, unhinged and uncompromising," saying "You may debate whether any rock record is worth that extreme self-indulgence.
+Actually, the most rock & roll thing about Chinese Democracy is [Axl] doesn't care if you do."
+The magazine later ranked it 12th on its 2008 year-end list.

-Jon Dolan (Blender) called the music "brilliant" and "Ludicrous", describing the songs as unpredictable suites blending "miasmic industrial grind, stadium rattling metal solos, electronic drift and hip-hop churn."
-Robert Christgau (MSN Music) said Rose "succeeds, kind of, on his own totally irrelevant terms" calling the effort "noble".
+Jon Dolan (Blender) called the music "brilliant" and "ludicrous", describing the songs as unpredictable suites blending "miasmic industrial grind, stadium rattling metal solos, electronic drift and hip-hop churn."
+Robert Christgau (MSN Music) said Rose "succeeds, kind of, on his own totally irrelevant terms" and that "Since he's no longer capable of leading young white males astray, this effort isn't just pleasurable artistically.
+It's touching on a human level."
 CTV News compared the production to Phil Spector's Wall of Sound, while People called it "pure Guns N' Roses."
+Stephen Thomas Erlewine (Allmusic), while noting the dense production, said "Axl spent the decade-plus in the studio not reinventing but refining, obsessing over a handful of tracks, and spending an inordinate amount of time chasing the sound in his head", calling the album "strangely modest" compared to the Illusion double albums.
+Sarah Rodman (The Boston Globe) called the album "exciting, urgent, frenzied, heavy, melodic, quirky, melodramatic, and occasionally overbaked."